forgotten-pillar/fp-notes/content/sda-history/sda-foundation/revival-of-fundamental-principles.md

 createdDate: 2024-11-05T14:01:04.303+01:00
 modifiedDate: 2024-12-24T17:02:26+01:00
 ---
-The following is the compilation of Ellen White quotations about the revival of the fundamental principles in these last days.
+The following is the compilation of Ellen White quotations about the revival of the [[fundamental-principles|fundamental principles]] in these last days.

 > “**_The Lord has declared that_** **_the history of the past shall be rehearsed_** **_as we enter upon the closing work._** **_Every truth_** **_that He has given for these last days is to be proclaimed to the world._** **_Every pillar_** **_that He has established_** **_is to be strengthened_****_.
 We cannot now step off the foundation that God has established..._** **_There is need now to rehearse the experience of the men_** **_who acted a part in the establishment of our work_** **_at the beginning_**_._” [{EGW, Ms129-1905.6; 1905}](https://egwwritings.org/?ref=en_Ms129-1905.6&para=9797.13)